 Day 6Key West

 On this morning’s optional sightseeing tour, sit back and relax on the open-air trolley and view some of Key West’s most famous sights, including Ernest Hemingway’s home; Fort Zachary; Southernmost Point, situated less than 90 miles north of Cuba; and the Audubon House & Gardens.
-Spend the afternoon beachcombing or visit the many boutiques and museums.
+Spend the afternoon visiting the many boutiques and museums.
 Be sure to sample the delicious Caribbean cuisine for which this semi-tropical paradise is so famous.
 (CB)

 Day 7Key West–Everglades–Fort Myers